MEng Civil Engineering

 Why UWE Bristol?

-The MEng Civil and Environmental Engineering course consists of core areas of structures, materials and geotechnics, alongside more specialist topics such as hydrology, transport engineering, geology and surveying.
+The MEng Civil Engineering course consists of core areas of structures, materials and geotechnics, alongside more specialist topics such as hydrology, transport engineering, geology and surveying.

 Be taught by a dedicated, diverse teaching team with a mix of industry and academic experience.
 Access modern, well-equipped, laboratories and industry-standard technology.